stepchowfun/proofs/proofs/ContextGraph/README.md

 can be further collapsed, until ultimately the entire graph has been collapsed into a single *root* node.

-Context graphs are directed by default, but can be made undirected by introducing a symmetry axiom.
-Context graphs support sharing of substructure in the sense that an individual node may show up in the exploded subgraphs of multiple nodes, although an additional axiom can be postulated to forbid such sharing.
-Context graphs by default do not allow for cyclic exploding in which distinct nodes are mutually contained within each other, although such models can be admitted by removing the antisymmetry axiom.

 Each edge of a context graph is associated with a particular node called its *context*.
-The context of an edge is the node that needs to be exploded to reveal that edge.
+The context of an edge is the node that explodes to reveal that edge.
 All the edges sharing a context can be considered to belong to the same collapsible subgraph.

 Context graphs support two notions of reachability from one node to another: